Harsh-Porwal424/LLM_Gradinet_Unlearning/readme.md

 ## Unlearning Process

-The unlearning process is designed to remove the influence of specific training examples by adjusting the model's parameters.
-Key steps include:
+The unlearning process is designed to remove the influence of specific training examples by adjusting the model’s parameters.
+Here’s a brief overview of the unlearning steps:

-1. Computing gradients for disadvantaged and advantaged sequences.
+    1. Compute Gradients: Calculate the gradients for both disadvantaged and advantaged sequences.
+The disadvantaged sequences represent examples that should be less influential, while advantaged sequences are those that the model should learn more about.
-2. Dynamic gradient selection (optional).
-3. Parameter update based on similarity metrics.
-4. Checkpointing for evaluation and resuming training.
+    2. Dynamic Gradient Selection: Optionally, use dynamic gradient selection to adjust the gradients based on their impact on model performance.
+This involves multiplying the gradients by a factor depending on whether they are advantageous or disadvantaged.
+    3. Parameter Update: Update the model parameters using the computed gradients.
+The script uses similarity metrics to decide which parameters to keep and how to update them.
+Parameters are updated based on their gradients’ similarity, minimizing or maximizing their influence as specified.
+    4. Gradient Calculation Functions:
+    •	_minimize_grads_2: Minimizes gradients from the second set.
+    •	_maximize_grads_1: Maximizes gradients from the first set.
+    •	_maximize_grads: Maximizes the sum of both gradient sets.
+    5. Checkpointing: Save model checkpoints periodically to allow for resuming training or to evaluate different stages of the model.

 ## Key Functions